Nationals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers will try to knock off Jeimer Candelario and the Washington Nationals when the teams square off on Friday at 7:05 PM ET.
+Adolis Garcia and Lane Thomas will be among the stars on display when the Texas Rangers face the Washington Nationals on Saturday at 4:05 PM ET, at Nationals Park.

-The Nationals are +135 moneyline underdogs in this matchup against the favorite Rangers (-160).
-The over/under is 10 runs for the matchup (with -115 odds on the over and -105 odds to go under).
+Oddsmakers list the Rangers as -185 moneyline favorites, while giving the underdog Nationals +150 moneyline odds.
+The total is 10 runs for the matchup (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.